awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Data_Collection_Cloud_Formation_Modules.md

 ---

 ### Add Data Collector Modules
-Now that you have deployed your main.yaml file and your additional roles you can now start adding modules.
-Below there are pre made modules you can add to your main file.
+Now that you have deployed your template and your additional roles you can now start adding modules.
+Below there are pre made modules you can add to your template.
 Each set will have the resources and parameters you need along with policy requirements for the roles you made.